 Tweak Prefetch Files

-TweakPrefetch is an easy to use application that is designed to manage your system’s fetching.
+TweakPrefetch is an easy-to-use application that is designed to manage your system’s fetching.
 It allows the user to set separate parameters for Prefetch and Superfetch.
 It is available here.

 If you notice that Windows won’t rebuild the “Layout.ini” file after you have cleaned the Prefetch folder, or maybe you just want to update it to your latest startup configuration, you can force the process using the “Rebuild Layout.ini” function in the “Options” menu.

-TweakPrefetch will also detect wrong parameters for Prefetch and Superfetch and will let the user fix them with a single click.
+TweakPrefetch will also detect the wrong parameters for Prefetch and Superfetch and will let the user fix them with a single click.
 Version 3.0, implements a fetching configuration wizard, which will help less experienced users to find the optimal Prefetch and Superfetch settings for their system and needs.

 For the regular Windows user, however, the Prefetcher is best left alone!